Oyelowo/coding_practice/docker-udemy/kubernetes.md

 Kubernetes Volume is tied to the lifecycle of a pod.
 PVC is tied to a lasting persistent data source which can still be accessed even  if a pod crashes.

 - __Persistent Volume Claim vs Persistent Volume__
+PVC is the advertised possible storage option while PV is the actual provisioned storage which could be static or dynamic

 _Statistically provisioned persistent volume_ is volume that is available for PVC while _Dynamically provisioned persistent volume_  is created on the fly if the requested PVC could not be satisfied by the Dynamically provisioned persistent volume.

+## Access Modes
+- ReadWriteOnce: Can be used by a single node.

+- ReadOnlyMany: Multiple nodes can read from this

+- ReadWriteMany: Can be read and written to by many nodes

+## Storage Info
+`kubectl get storageclass`
+`kubectl describe storageclass`

+## Secrets
+Securely stores a piece of information in the cluster such as database password.
+To create secret imperatively
+`kubectl create secret generic <secret name> --from-literal key=value` e.g
+`kubectl create secret generic pgpassword --from-literal PGPASSWORD=pass12345`

+`kubectl create secret docker-registry` - for docker stuff `kubectl create secret tls`

+_To check secrets_:
+`kubectl get secrets`